 The Sovereign Lord has given me a well-instructed tongue, to know the word that sustains the weary.
 He wakens me morning by morning, wakens my ear to listen like one being instructed.
-Isaiah 50:4 NIV
+Isaiah 50:4 (NIV)

 Coloring inside the lines was never my forte.
 I thrived on different.

-We can fire up and encourage a withered heart or torch it with a careless word.
+It has the power to fire up and encourage a withered heart or torch it with a careless word.